ldfracao/cloudofnews/README.md

+### DISCLAIMER

+This repository offer no licenses

 # cloudofnews

-The intention of this website is to crawl multiple news sources in order to form a wordcloud attached to specific dates.
+The intention of this website is to crawl multiple news sources in order to create a wordcloud attached to specific dates.